ezviz0202-hash/Rock-Penetration-Analysis-Water-Saturation-Adjustment-Factor/README.md

 ### Penetration Depth vs Water Saturation

-As water saturation increases, penetration depth increases due to reduced rock resistance, with the effect more pronounced for tuff than andesite.
+In the synthetic demonstration dataset, penetration depth was modeled to increase with water saturation due to reduced rock resistance, with the effect more pronounced for tuff than andesite.

 ![Penetration Depth](figures/fig2_penetration_depth.png)